Idaretos/SchedulingTheory/README.md

 To explore and run the UPAS solver, navigate to the [UPAS directory](./UPAS/).

+## Shifting Bottleneck Heuristic
+The Shifting Bottleneck Heuristic is a scheduling algorithm used in Job Shop Scheduling Problem.
+It is designed to optimize the scheduling of tasks by identifying and shifting the bottleneck, which is the resource or task that is causing the longest delay in the project.
+By focusing on the bottleneck machine, the algorithm aims to improve the overall efficiency and completion time of the project.
+To learn more about the Shifting Bottleneck Heuristic, refer to the [Shifting Bottleneck Heuristic directory](./Shifting_Bottleneck_Heuristic/).

 ## Getting Started

 To run the code in this repository, you will need Python installed on your machine.
 You can download Python [here](https://www.python.org/downloads/).